-What’s ironic is with a Self-Directed IRA LLC’s you have a bit of an advantage as far as being protected from creditors is concerned.
-But as you will out by the end of this article, once you go in too deep, there’s no way out!
+Oddly enough, with Self-Directed IRA LLCs, you have a bit of an advantage as far as protection from creditors is concerned.
+But as you will find out by the end of this article, once you go in too deep, there's no way out.

 The Kellermans, for whatever reason, decided to file for voluntary Chapter 11 bankruptcy.
 Prior to filing for bankruptcy, Barry Kellerman created an IRA, which as of October 27, 2008, had a reported value of $252,112.67.